ugyenpenjor1/plotunmarked/README.md

 <!-- badges: end -->

-The goal of **plotunmarked** is to provide convenient plotting functions for visualizing predictions from unmarked models, particularly occupancy estimates.
+The goal of **plotunmarked** is to provide convenient plotting functions for visualising predictions from unmarked models, particularly occupancy estimates - a quick and dirty approach!

 ## Installation